DioneProtocol/sfxdx__odysseyjs/README.md

-# AvalancheJS - The Avalanche Platform JavaScript Library
+# OdysseyJS - The Odyssey Platform JavaScript Library

-## Deprecation of avalancheJS

-The [npm package](https://www.npmjs.com/package/avalanche) is being deprecated.
-For the latest version please use @avalabs/avalanchejs.
-We will no longer support the [avalanche npm package](https://www.npmjs.com/package/avalanche).

 ## Overview

-AvalancheJS is a JavaScript Library for interfacing with the Avalanche Platform.
+OdysseyJS is a JavaScript Library for interfacing with the Odyssey Platform.
 It is built using TypeScript and intended to support both browser and Node.js.
-The AvalancheJS library allows you to issue commands to the Avalanche node APIs.
+The OdysseyJS library allows you to issue commands to the Odyssey node APIs.

 The APIs currently supported by default are: